 [W]hat we heard was overwhelming accusations of abuse by the Officers with Sgt's and Lt's looking in the other direction.
 I have never heard accusations like these in all my years.
 I would strongly suggest placing a strike team on this yard immediately.
-Many of the inmates have expressed fear of what will happen to them tomorrow when the team is not This is a very serious situation and needs immediate attention.
-If there is any means of installing cameras immediately I would strongly suggest it, at least in the blind spots and the back door by the gym. review of the appeal process, RVR's and staff complaints off that yard also needs to take place ASAP.
+Many of the inmates have expressed fear of what will happen to them tomorrow when the team is not there.
+This is a very serious situation and needs immediate attention.
+If there is any means of installing cameras immediately I would strongly suggest it, at least in the blind spots and the back door by the gym.
+A review of the appeal process, RVR's and staff complaints off that yard also needs to take place ASAP.

 Grunfeld Decl., Ex.
-H, Docket No. 2922-1 (emphasis added).6
+H, Docket No. 2922-1 (emphasis added).

 Associate Warden Bishop, who led the strike team, wrote a report based on his assessment of the interviews and recommended that the "actionable" allegations of forty-eight inmates be investigated "promptly."
 Bishop Report at 14-17, Docket No. 2921-6.
-Yet, it is undisputed that the investigations of some of these "actionable" allegations made in December 2018 were not of Defendants object to this exhibit on the ground that it was not properly authenticated.
-The Court overrules this objection.
-Gay Grunfeld declares that this exhibit is a true and correct copy of an email sent by Sara Malone, who is the Chief Ombudsman for CDCR, to Kimberly Seibel and Connie Gipson of CDCR.
-Grunfeld complete as of January 2020.
+Yet, it is undisputed that the investigations of some of these "actionable" allegations made in December 2018 were not complete as of January 2020.
 See Defs.'
 Rule 30(b)(6) Designee (Kimberly Seibel) Dep.
 Tr. at 133, 156, Docket No. 2921-8; id. at 221-22, Docket No. 2922-1.